100% of your donation goes towards Conservation Action.

 Resource extraction is an ongoing challenge that threatens species, as it results in outright habitat destruction as well as habitat fragmentation and subsequent isolation of some populations.
 It is abundantly clear that uncontrolled mining could cause the extinction of large numbers of unique species in a very short period of time.

-There are no human settlements inside the proposed protected area in Vietnam, but the surrounding region is densely populated.
+There are no human settlements inside the proposed protected area but the surrounding region is densely populated.

 The majority of the community members practice rice farming and shrimp aquaculture, while some households provide tourism services for the nearby Hon Chong beach and cultural and spiritual tourism at Chua Hang pagoda.
 Some community members are partly dependent on the resources within the proposed reserve for small-scale extraction such as firewood, medicinal plants and animals.
 These are activities which will be addressed in the newly developed protected area management plan.
 Local communities around the proposed Cambodian protected area depend chiefly upon seasonal rice farming and small-scale cash crop farming.
 Several Theravada Buddhist monasteries are located in close proximity to the karst hills and their associated religious sites.
 These monastic communities will be sought out to play an important role in both education and preservation of the natural habitat.
 Local community members are involved in ongoing botanical surveys and are supportive and eager to participate in management and ecotourism activities.